Texada Island Houses for Sale

 Getting to Texada Island

-Part of the reason why Texada Island remains less developed compared to the surrounding Gulf Islands is that it takes some work to get there.
+Part of the reason why Texada Island remains less developed compared to the surrounding Gulf Islands and Sunshine Coast is that it takes some work to get there.
 There are eight return trips every day from Powell River to Texada.
 From Vancouver Island, Powell River is accessible by a ferry in Comox.

 Vancouver to Texada Island takes nearly 6 hours and includes a ferry from Horseshoe Bay to Langdale, a drive along highway BC-101, then another ferry to Saltery Bay.
 From there, you drive to Powell River and take the ferry to Texada Island.
 On Texada Island itself, no public transportation options exist.